 Ties between Ankara and Washington, both NATO allies and members of the coalition against ISIS, have been strained by the US arrest and conviction of a Turkish banker in an Iran sanctions-busting case, a trial Turkey has dismissed as politically motivated.

-“Turkish citizens travelling to the United States may be subjected to arbitrary detentions based on testimonies of unrespected sources,” the Turkish ministry said in a statement.
+“Turkish citizens traveling to the United States may be subjected to arbitrary detentions based on testimonies of unrespected sources,” the Turkish ministry said in a statement.